DataSF/datasf.github.io/blog/_posts/2017-04-18-a-new-place-to-land-improving-the-open-data-experience.md

 ---
-title: A new place to land.
-Improving the open data experience.
+title: A new place to land; improving the open data experience
 author: jason_lally
 image:
   thumb: primers/primer-screen.png